Another Shinawatra sibling tipped to lead Pheu Thai party

-BANGKOK • Another member of the Shinawatra family has been tipped to become the new leader of the Pheu Thai Party, and a party candidate as the next prime minister.
+BANGKOK (THE NATION/ASIA NEWS NETWORK) - Another member of the Shinawatra family has been tipped to become the new leader of the Pheu Thai Party, and a party candidate as the next prime minister.

 Ms Monthathip Kovitcharoenkul, a businesswoman in the telecom industry, is a sister of former prime ministers Thaksin and Yingluck Shinawatra.
 She is the eighth of the 10 Shinawatra siblings, with Thaksin being the second eldest and Yingluck the youngest.